Home » A Woman’s Guide to Cold Weather Hiking; Clothes, Gear, & Tips

 2. Check the recent trail reviews on AllTrails – what are people saying?

-Optional Women’s Snow Hike Item!
-Hiking Poles
+🌟Optional Women’s Snow Hiking Item!
+Poles

 Hiking poles can help when you’re trudging through snow or to brace yourself walking along any icy trail.
 It can be helpful to have one or two hiking poles but I usually opt for one.
 Having a pole to help as you go downhill is super helpful too!